crpietschmann/portfolio/_imports/_posts/2011-08-24-mixing-some-dynamic-ness-with-ironjs-in-net-4.markdown

 })()
 &quot;</span>);</pre>

-<p>This returns a JavaScript object with “id” and “name” properties set respectively to 42 and “chris”.</p>
+This returns a JavaScript object with “id” and “name” properties set respectively to 42 and “chris”.

 <h3>Retrieving Object Values</h3>

-<p>Retrieving the JavaScript object values is pretty straight forward, although you must reach for them through the “CommonObject.Members” property.</p>
+Retrieving the JavaScript object values is pretty straight forward, although you must reach for them through the “CommonObject.Members” property.

 <pre class="csharpcode">var obj = (CommonObject)result;